Typhoid conjugate vaccine

 Besides TCV, other typhoid vaccines include oral live attenuated vaccines and polysaccharide vaccines.
 The duration of protection and efficacy of these vaccines differ from TCV.

-When choosing a vaccine, individual health status, lifestyle, and travel needs should be considered to select the most appropriate vaccine type.
+When choosing a vaccine, individual health status, lifestyle, and travel needs should be considered to select the most suitable vaccine type.

 Frequently Asked Questions